Skin Looks Worse After Chemical Peel (What Happened?)

 • Blisters

-If you had a medium or a deep chemical peel, your doctor will likely give you some ointment and/or bandages to use, so make sure to follow the instructions carefully as this will help you avoid an infection.
+If you have a medium or deep chemical peel, your doctor will likely provide you with some ointment and/or bandages to use.

 Pigmentation Change

-Permanent or long-lasting changes in skin color can happen as a result of a chemical peel, and can be really discouraging to go through.
+Permanent or long-lasting changes in skin colour can occur as a result of a chemical peel, which can be discouraging to undergo.

 Scarring